fmang/oshu/index.md

 }
 \enddot

-The \ref log module provides a wrapper around SDL's logging facility and is used about everywhere in the code.
+The \ref core module provides generic modules used about everywhere in the code.
 It's an implicit dependency of all the modules.

 The \ref beatmap module handles the complete loading and parsing of the beatmap files.
 It is self-contained.
 In particular, it is not going to load anything